ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 successfully decrypted using the key.

 A server MUST ensure that the HPKE keys it uses are not valid for any other protocol that uses HPKE with the "message/bhttp request" label.
 Designers of other protocols, especially new versions of this protocol, can ensure key diversity by choosing a different label in their use of HPKE.
 The "message/bhttp response" label was chosen for symmetry only as it provides key diversity only within the HPKE context created using the "message/bhttp request" label.

+A server is responsible for either rejecting replayed request or ensuring that the effect of replays does not adversely affect clients or resources; see
+{{replay}}.

-## Replay Attacks
+## Replay Attacks {#replay}

 Encapsulated requests can be copied and replayed by the oblivious proxy resource.
 The design of oblivious HTTP does not assume that the oblivious proxy